Framework for automated integration tests supporting a wide range of message protocols and data formats!

-In a typical test scenario the system under test is deployed on some application server and interacts with Citrus over various message transports.
-During the test run Citrus is able to act on both sides as client and/or server simulating request/response messages.
+In a typical test scenario the system under test is running on a test infrastructure while interacting with Citrus over various messaging transports.
+During the test Citrus is able to act on both sides as client and consumer exchanging real request/response messages over the wire.

 Citrus integrates with frameworks like Apache Camel, Arquillian, Kubernetes and Docker in order to provide automated integration testing of Microservice applications.
 The tools in action session gives a brief introduction to the Citrus framework and shows code samples for a complete integration test scenario in a Microservices environment.